atisharma/chatthy/README.md

 - [x] cut/copy from output
 - [x] client-side prompt editing
 - [ ] client-side chat/message editing (how? temporarily set the input field history?)
-- [ ] latex rendering (this is tricky in the context of prompt-toolkit, but see flatlatex, pylatexenc).
+- [ ] latex rendering (this is tricky in the context of prompt-toolkit, but see flatlatex).
 - [ ] generation cancellation